 I really admire your blog content!
 Roughly, how long does it take you to draft, edit and publish a blog post?
 What’s your process in it?

 Oh, that’s going to be scary for many new bloggers!

-Even though, I want my posts to be very simple and short but I end up writing detailed blog posts with actions and lessons.
+Even though I want my posts to be effortless and short, I write detailed blog posts with actions and lessons.
 But, recently, I have started to post content of different lengths.
 This is actually helping me stay consistent on my blog.

 If it’s a detailed blog post, it takes my entire day to draft, edit and publish the post.
 Sometimes, it is more than 2 days.
 It entirely depends on the content.

 I spend 3 hours or more writing a post.